JnyJny/StatusThing/README.md

 ### Planned Features

-See the <a href="https://github.com/JnyJny/StatusThing/blob/master/StatusThing/TODO">TODO</a> file for a more comprehensive list of planned features.
+See the <a href="https://github.com/JnyJny/StatusThing/blob/master/StatusThing/TODO">TODO</a> file for the most up-to-date status of on-going work.